lscobe16/propa-cheat-sheet/content/compiler.md

 goto label ; unconditionally jump to label

 ; 2-conditional: pop and look (secondtop ? top)
-; for ints:
+; for ints, all take a label:
 if_icmpeq, if_icmpne
 if_icmpge, if_icmpgt, if_icmple, if_icmplt
 if_acmpeq label ; jump if refs are equal if_acmpne label ; jump if refs are different

-; 1-conditional: pop and look at top
+; 1-conditional: pop and compare top with 0
-; ints:
+; for ints, all take a label:
 ifeq, ifge, ifgt, iflt, ifle, ifne ifnull label ; jump if reference is null ifnonnull label ; jump if reference is not null